TO BE PUBLISHED November 2024

 Format: DOWNLOADABLE PDF

-This conference will discuss key issues for food policy in England and priorities for the new Secretary of State for Environment, Food and Rural Affairs.
+This conference will discuss key issues for food policy in England and priorities for the new Government.

 Following the Minister for Farming committing to greater certainty and stability for the agricultural sector, delegates will discuss priorities for supporting business confidence and profitability.
-They will consider approaches to making the ELM schemes work for different types of farming, opportunities for improving infrastructure and energy options on farms, and setting a strategic direction for climate adaptation and tackling emissions.
+They will consider approaches to making the ELM schemes work for different types of farming, opportunities for improving infrastructure and energy options on farms, setting a strategic direction for climate adaptation and tackling emissions.
+The role of innovation and precision breeding in food security going forward will also be discussed, with new technology to be brought forward under new laws.

-Further discussion will look at next steps for addressing workforce challenges, options for apprenticeships following government plans for the apprenticeships levy, and developing training and upskilling for the manufacturing and farming industry workforce to equip them in adopting innovation, technological advances and environmentally sustainable practices.
+Further discussion will look at next steps for addressing workforce challenges, options for apprenticeships following government plans to reform the apprenticeships levy, the Government’s allocation of more seasonal worker visas for 2025, and upskilling and developing training for the manufacturing and farming industry workforce to enable them to adopt innovation, technological advances and environmentally sustainable practices.

 As the Government seeks to establish a new veterinary agreement with the EU, the conference will also be an opportunity to assess priorities for improving the trading environment for businesses.
 Areas for discussion include options in the short-term for addressing border control and export challenges for businesses, alongside the long-term vision for supporting businesses trading in the EU and accessing opportunities in new markets.
 Further sessions will consider options for protecting and improving animal health and welfare standards in the UK as part of trade deals, as well as the future for information on food labels and consumer priorities going forward.